s2rostam/Project0/readme.md

 - Transfer funds to another account with the Bank of Mango
 - Removing your account

+# **Technologies**

+This app is hosted by the Flask Web Framework (2.1.2) and uses the following technology:
+- Python 3.9.12 - For server backend
+- psycopg2 - For accessing database from flask server
+- HTML - For templates
+- Jinja - For rendering templates
+- AWS RDS (PostgreSQL10) - For storing and accessing data
+- pytest - For unit testing
+- Postman - For server testing
+- DBeaver - For viewing and creating tables
+- Git - For version control

 # **Install**
 In order to use the Bank of Mango Web Application on your device please follow the steps below: